bcoulibaly/ONLINESHOP_WITH_JSF/Shop/Readme.txt

 - Start Wildfly
 - Deployment und Test the shop.war on the server
 - Testen Sie auch „undeploy“

+-Selenium
+	- Follow the Step for download and install the WebDriver (https://www.javatpoint.com/selenium-webdriver-installation)
+	- visite the Link for download Gecko Driver for Firefox  (https://www.javatpoint.com/selenium-webdriver-running-test-on-firefox-browser-gecko-driver)

 #### Typical installation with eclipse-ide